emilota/MilotaConnect4Demo/README.md

 # Release notes

 Sunday, January 24th, 2021 @ 2:21pm PST

-Uploaded MilotaConnect4Demo build under Unity 2019.4.15f
+* Uploaded MilotaConnect4Demo build under Unity 2019.4.15f
-Note: Make sure you select Connect4Scene when starting for the first time.
+* Make sure you select Connect4Scene when starting for the first time.
-Note: Game requires a mouse to play.
+* Game requires a mouse to play.
 You can't use touch [unless your machine simulates a mouse click]

 Sunday, January 24th, 2021 @ 3:07pm PST

-Upgrade from Unity 2019.4.15f1 to Unity 2020.2.2f1
+* Upgrade from Unity 2019.4.15f1 to Unity 2020.2.2f1

+Sunday, January 24th, 2021 @ 6:40pm PST

+* Built and run on Android.
+Must be run in landscape mode.
+Game play works [touch turns into mouse clicks].
+However there's a bug from Title screen and Quit button.
+It goes to Thanks for Playing screen but then returns to Title screen for some reason.
+Need to investigate.

 # Improvements that can be done
 * Support touch